-Most folks may already know that one of Japan’s most popular flavors is matcha, or the dark, powdered green tea of their famous tea ceremony.
-Lesser known is the country’s love for treats flavored with sakura, or cherry blossom flavored treats.
-Available a few weeks before the first blossoms and for a few weeks after they fall, these are generally available between mid-March and mid-April for the cherry blossom season.
+Most folks may already know that one of Japan’s most popular flavors is matcha, the powdered green tea of the iconic tea ceremony.
+Lesser known is the country’s love for sakura, or cherry blossom flavors.
+Available a few weeks before the first blooms, these are a must for enjoying the cherry blossom season.

-Don’t mistake this flavor for the cherry fruit!
-Sakura is a much more subtle flavor: sweet with a hint of the flower’s fragrance.
-Heating it, as you might with a tea, brings out a light sourness.
-It’s most commonly found in sweet treats, like the ones below.
+Don’t mistake this flavor for its cherry fruit!
+Sakura is much more subtle: sweet with a hint of the flower’s fragrance.
+Heating it for tea or pickling brings out a light sourness.
+But, it’s most commonly found in sweet treats, like the ones below.

 Unadulterated adzuki paste fills the interior of these large wrapped sweets.
 Partially ground mochi rice cake, with some of the texture of the rice remaining, makes the Kansai style of sakura mochi known as domyoji, named for the Domyo-ji Temple in Osaka from which the style of preparation originates.

-The Tokyo-style of sakura mochi more resembles dorayaki, adzuki paste sandwiched between two small pancakes.
+The Kanto-style of sakura mochi more resembles dorayaki, a sweet snack of two small pancakes sandwiching adzuki paste.
 This flour-based sakura roll is called chomeiji, named for the Chōmei-ji Temple in Tokyo, neighboring the wagashi shop that developed this popular sweet.

 Hanami dango are springtime balls of mochi in three flavors: plain, matcha or yomogi (young Japanese mugwort, a member of the sunflower family) and, of course, sakura.
-These chewy bites are the most commonly seen traditional sakura sweet.
-Beware that not all hanami dango are the same, as some will be colored but not flavored.
-Both plain and flavored hanami dango are enjoyed during the season.
+These colorful balls are the most commonly seen traditional sakura sweet.
+Beware that not all hanami dango are the same, as some may be colored but not flavored.
+Both plain and flavored hanami dango are enjoyed during the cherry blossom season.

-The sakura treats pictured here are from Urata in B1 level of the Daiwa Department Store, just five minute’s walk from Kaname Inn in the Korinbo shopping district!
+The sakura treats pictured here are from Urata and Mameya Bankyu stores in B1 level of the Daiwa Department Store, just 450 meters from Kaname Inn in the Korinbo shopping district!